-- information about an identified or identifiable individual. - 9.
-Personal information means any 9.
-The Framework is intended to apply to information about natural living persons, not legal persons.
-The Framework applies to personal information, which is information that can be used to identify an individual.
+persons. not legal persons.
+The - information about natural living persons, not legal The persons.
+Framework applies personal to information, which is information that can be used to identify an individual.
 It also includes information that would not meet this criteria alone, but when put together with other information would identify an individual.
-For example, certain types of metadata, when aggregated, can reveal personal information and can give an insight into individual's behavior, social relationships, private preferences and identity - 10.
-Personal information controller means a person or organization who controls the collection, holding, processing, use, disclosure transfer of personal information.
-It includes a person or organization who instructs another person or organization to collect. hold. process, use, transfer or disclose personal information on his or her behalf, but excludes a person or organization who performs such functions as instructed by another person or organization.
+For example, certain types of metadata, when aggregated, can reveal personal information and can give an insight into individual's behavior, relationships, private preferences and identity - 10.
+Personal information controller means a person or organization who controls the collection, holding, disclosure processing, use, transfer of personal information.
+It includes a person or organization who instructs another person or organization to collect, hold, process, use, transfer or disclose personal information on his or her behalf, but excludes a person or organization who performs such functions as instructed by another person or organization.
 It also - 10.
 The Framework applies to persons or organizations in the public and private sectors who control the collection, holding, processing, use, transfer or disclosure of personal information.
 For the purposes of the Framework, where a person or organization instructs another person or organization to collect, hold, use, process, transfer or disclose personal information on its behalf, the instructing person or organization is the personal information controller and is responsible for ensuring compliance with the Principles.